Premium Cataract Surgery

 With standard cataract surgery, the natural eye lens is replaced with a mono-focal synthetic intraocular lens (IOL) and a new glasses prescription is required after surgery in order to achieve your best vision.
 A standard formula is used to calculate the prescription of the lens and the surgery is performed with a scalpel.

-By contrast, premium cataract surgery at the Dean McGee Eye Institute is performed using lasers and provides access to more advanced IOLs.
+By contrast, premium cataract surgery at the Dean McGee Eye Institute can be performed using lasers and provides access to more advanced IOLs.
 A femtosecond laser (a type of laser used in LASIK surgery) can be used to make an extremely precise incision in the cornea to gain access to the cataract, while also softening and breaking up the cataract itself.
-In addition, a laser takes real-time measurements of the eye during surgery to individualize IOL selection and validate its placement for your best possible vision.
+In addition, another type of laser can be used to take real-time measurements of the eye during surgery to individualize IOL selection and validate its placement for your best possible vision.

 What Premium Cataract Surgery Packages Are Available?